Stefan-Zukin/blobMapper/README.md

 # Examples
 The best way to understand the syntax is through examples.
 For the following I will assume I have my protein sequences in a file titled Fasta.seq.
 \
+If I want to search for the sequence WFF, I can do that by running:

+`python3 blobmapper.py -p 'WFF' Fasta.seq`

+If I'm sure that the first residue is a tryptophan, but not sure that the following two are phenylalanine, I could broaden the search so that instead of searching for tryptophan followed by two phenylalanines, I am searching for tryptophan followed by two large residues.
+I can do that by running:

+`python3 blobmapper.py -p 'W>>' Fasta.seq`

+If I see a tryptophan, then two small residues, then an ambiguous residue, and then a large residue, I could search for that by running:

+`python3 blobmapper.py -p 'W<<X>' Fasta.seq`

 If I'm looking at my map and I see two large residues, a space of 8 residues and then two more large residues, I could search for that by running:

 `python3 blobmapper.py -p '>>8>>' Fasta.seq`